Richard Wood (footballer): Rotherham United

 On 26 June 2014, Wood signed with Rotherham United.
 On 20 February 2015, Wood signed a one-month loan deal with Crawley Town.

 On 23 September 2015, Wood signed a one-month loan deal with Fleetwood Town.

 On 26 October 2015, he signed for Chesterfield on a three-month loan deal.

 Wood scored his first goal after his return to Rotherham in a 3–1 defeat to Preston North End on 5 November 2016.

 Following the departure of Paul Warne as Rotherham United's manager in September 2022, Wood was installed as caretaker manager along with Lee Peltier as the club searched for a permanent option.
 The duo of Wood and Peltier oversaw one game as co-caretakers, a 2–0 home loss to Wigan Athletic, before the appointment of Matt Taylor from Exeter City.

 After the final game of the 2022–23 season, manager Matt Taylor confirmed in a post-match interview that Wood would not be offered a new contract with the club and would be released.

 Doncaster Rovers

 On 23 May 2023, Wood signed a one-year contract with Doncaster Rovers.
+He was recruited by manager Grant McCann for his experience and leadership qualities, joining the club ahead of the 2023–24 EFL League Two season.

+On 3 May 2025, Doncaster secured the League Two title on the final day of the season, earning automatic promotion to EFL League One.
+The championship success marked the first time in Wood’s professional career that he finished top of a league table, resulting in his first winners’ medal, despite having previously achieved multiple promotions at other clubs.

 On 7 May 2025, Wood announced his retirement from football due to a persistent ankle injury.